 Chatsworth is a township in Grey County, Ontario that is home to an immense amount of natural beauty with many rivers, streams, inland lakes, rolling landscapes of hills and rocks, the Niagara Escarpment, and the beautiful Walter’s Falls.
-A quick drive will take you to William’s Lake and McCullough Lake which where you can enjoy great boating, fishing, and swimming.
+A quick drive will take you to William’s Lake and McCullough Lake where you can enjoy great boating, fishing, and swimming.

 Chatsworth Community Profile

-January Chatsworth Real Estate Market Report
+July Chatsworth Real Estate Market Report

 The Municipality of Chatsworth saw 17 listings added to the market this month, the same number as in June, and more than twice the number listed in July 2021.The number of homes sold fell by 73% in July compared to last month, and by 70% year over year.
 The Municipality of Chatsworth had a big change in the listing to sales ratio, moving from 60-40 in June to 85-15 in July.
 With far more listings than sales recorded, the Municipality of Chatsworth’s months of inventory was 4 times higher in July than in June, sitting at 16.
 At this time last year, the municipality had 3 months of inventory listed.
 The average sale price for a home in the Municipality of Chatsworth slipped 10% lower this month, falling to $630,000 from $700,000 in June.